INSIGHT | EXISTING ENTITIES

 Review and, where necessary, create a detailed risk assessment document that evaluates the specific ML and TF risks faced, including consideration of proliferation financing (PF) risks.

 AML/CTF policies are required to address the identified risks and comply with the new AML/CTF Act requirements.
-The policies must align with the outcomes-based framework and adequately cover ML/TF/PF risks.
+The policies must align with the outcomes-based framework and adequately cover ML/TF/PF risks identified in the risk assessment.

 Whilst it is possible to revise an existing AML/CTF program document to create a new one that will be a policy document, given the nature of the changes set out in the AML/CTF Act, it is recommended that existing reporting entities develop a new AML/CTF policy document.
 This will support the parallel management of compliance with the current AML/CTF requirements while preparing for compliance with the new AML/CTF requirements.